 The Train Situation:

 When you book trains, you’ll notice that you won’t be able to find a train directly into the town you’re staying in and they’ll all go to La Spezia (this is where I got so confused).
 La Spezia and Levanto are larger towns at the base and top of the five cities and are sort of a “hubs” in and out of the area.
+They run all the way through the five cities, but when you book them, you won’t be able to book directly into the town you want.

 Don’t book your train tickets ahead of time, just wait until you get to the train station.
 Then just go buy one at a kiosk and select La Spezia.
 The train from Genoa to La Spezia stops at literally every town along the way, which is part of why the trains are so slow.
 Then just get off when the train stops at your town.
 It seems more complicated than it is but don’t stress about the train tickets.
 They are super cheap and run all day so just buy the next one leaving.
 Then you aren’t stressed about missing a train if your flight is delayed or you get lost, etc.